uadmin/uadmin-docs/_build/html/_sources/api.rst.txt

 **uadmin.CheckRateLimit**
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-CheckRateLimit checks the maximum number of requests/second for any unique IP.
+CheckRateLimit checks if the request has remaining quota or not.
+If it returns false, the IP in the request has exceeded their quota.

 Function: